sebanc/linuxloops/Readme.md

 However:
 - New linux distros will only be added if they present an effective interest (as Linuxloops is an installer, a distro which would mainly consist of a custom installer and a theme are not considered relevant).
 - Changes related to the default partitioning scheme can be discussed, however in order to support a wide range of distros only widely supported filesystems can be considered.
-BTRFS support notably would be interesting, however its very customizable structure through mount options makes it difficult to use (as linuxloops cannot guess existing configurations).

 You can also feel free to make your own fork of LinuxLoops and customize it to your needs (it is just a bash script).